anuprulez/galaxy_tool_recommendation/README.md

     *    `conda env create -f environment.yml`
     *    `conda activate tool_prediction`

 3. Execute the file `train.sh`.

-(Note: if executed on the complete dataset `wf-connections.tsv`, then it will take a very long time (>24 hrs) to finish and needs large memory.
-We have provided a subset of this file to run the training at `data/wf-connections-subset.tsv`.
-Please replace the original workflows file with this smaller one).
+Note: if executed on complete dataset `wf-connections.tsv`, it will take a long time (>24 hrs) to finish and needs a large memory.
+A subset of this file is provided to run the training at `data/wf-connections-subset.tsv`.
+Please replace the original workflow file with this smaller one.
+Once hyperparameter optimisation and actual training finish, a trained model is created at the path specified in `train.sh` script.
+Please know that this would be a scaled-down model.
+Trained model (`tool_recommendation_model.hdf5`) with complete data is present at `ipython_script/data/` which can be used to predict tool using the IPython notebook `ipython_script/tool_recommendation.ipynb`).

 The training script has following input parameters:

     `python <main python script> -wf <path to workflow file> -tu <path to tool usage file> -om <path to the final model file> -cd <cutoff date> -pl <maximum length of tool path> -ep <number of training iterations> -oe <number of iterations to optimise hyperparamters> -me <maximum number of evaluation to optimise hyperparameters> -ts <fraction of test data> -vs <fraction of validation data> -bs <range of batch sizes> -ut <range of hidden units> -es <range of embedding sizes> -dt <range of dropout> -sd <range of spatial dropout> -rd <range of recurrent dropout> -lr <range of learning rates> -ar <name of recurrent activation> -ao <name of output activation> -cpus <number of CPUs>`